The-ring-io/flutter_phoenix/README.md

 Easily restart your application from scratch, losing any previous state.

+# Flutter 3.0

+From 1.1.0 and onwards, flutter_phoenix is targeting SDK 2.17.0 minimum.

+If you want to keep using flutter_phoenix but cannot migrate to Dart SDK 2.17.0 yet, use the version 1.0.0 instead.

 # Flutter 2.0 and null-safety

 From 1.0.0 and onwards, flutter_phoenix is null-safe and requires Dart SDK 2.12.0 minimum.